-The origins of Nazi anti-Semitism are a matter of some debate.
-Adolf Hitler was one of several Nazi leaders who nurtured a hatred of the Jewish people.
+Today, Nazism is the political system most people associate with anti-Semitism, or irrational fear and hatred of the Jewish people.
+The origins of Nazi anti-Semitism, however, are a matter of some debate.
+Adolf Hitler was one of several Nazi leaders who clung to anti-Jewish hatred and prejudices.
 Many theories have been advanced about why Hitler and his movement were so vehemently anti-Semitic.

 Origins of Hitler’s prejudices